h3llo-wor1d/VStream-Follower-Goal-Widget/readme.md

 # How to use

 ## Downloading
-Please download the full source and drag it into a folder
+Please download the full source and drag it into an easily accessible folder

 ## Configuring
 - change the values in `options.js` to your liking